Overcoming the obstacles of virtual workers

 Here are some important considerations when it comes to ensuring your company is really embracing virtual teamwork.

 It may be a very obvious tip, but you won’t get far as a team if you don’t genuinely want to be one.
 Every correspondence, every update, every event that affects your in-house team should be shared with your remote workers.
 This is vital for instilling a sense of virtual teamwork: no man or woman is an island, even if he or she is sitting solo in a home office.

 Effective communication comes from knowing that both sides are equally invested.
-Let your virtual workers know they have a voice and a presence in your office.
-This can be anything from company-wide birthday wishes to making sure they are dialed into the weekly team meetings.
+Explore how to communicate with a remote team and let your virtual workers know they have a voice and presence in your office.
+This can be anything from company-wide birthday wishes to making sure they are dialled in to the weekly team meetings.
 Virtual team management shouldn’t put any obstacles in your way.
 If your in-house team can grab someone, be it an intern or co-founder, for a quick one-on-one, make sure your virtual team can, too.
 Video calls and syncs don’t have to be scheduled days in advance or made overly important.
-The main point of them is so everyone knows their team is connected, approachable and ready to help.
+The main point of them is to make sure everyone knows their team is connected, approachable and ready to help.